Isabella-Mitchell/milestone-project-one/README.md

 ## Frameworks Libraries and Programs

 - [Bootstrap 4](https://getbootstrap.com/)
   - I used bootstrap throughout the site to make it responsive.
-The website uses Bootstrap's Containers, Grid System and Flexbox.
+The website uses Bootstrap's Containers, Grid System and Flexbox and Button classes.
 I sourced code from the Bootstrap documentation when building the Nav bar, Carousel, Buttons and Contact Form,

 - [Google Fonts](https://fonts.google.com/)
   - Two fonts were imported from google fonts.
 Josefin Sans for the headings, and Lato for the other text.